-Anthony is available around the clock for emergency service.
-We promise to replace your water heater the same day.
-The guaranteed Hot Water Today or You Don’t Pay applies to residential 40 and 50 gallon water heaters.
+Anthony PHCE is available around the clock for emergency service.
+We promise to replace your water heater on the same day.* The guaranteed Hot Water Today or Don’t Pay applies to residential 40- and 50-gallon water heaters.
+For water heater repair in Kansas City MO and surrounding areas, you’ve come to the right place!

 Today’s tanks are safer and more efficient than ever.
 We offer six water heater options to fit all residential needs.
 And we are Kansas City’s tankless experts.
 In addition, we install hot water recirculating systems which are a nice addition to your home’s plumbing for instant-hot water at all faucets and showers.
 The only way to learn what’s right for your needs is to call us to schedule a FREE ESTIMATE.